 If you’re looking for more devil in your musical detail, you need to invest in one of the best headphone amps.
 Even a low cost portable headphone amp has the potential to dramatically improve your private listening, providing your cans with more power and precision than a smartphone ever could.

-For home listening, a dedicated headphone amp on your desk, partnered with premium over-ear headphones, will outperform a speaker-based system often for a fraction of the price (and leaving you more floor space for vinyl, CDs, mags and merch).
+For home listening, a dedicated headphone amp on your desk, partnered with premium headphones, will outperform a speaker-based system often for a fraction of the price – and leave you more floor space to spread out your vinyl, CDs, magazine and band merch collection.

 The best headphone amps: The Louder Choice